develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 by design, you can't just refactor an existing tractor to a main battle tank.
 This physical world thinking is quite often erratically mirrored into software business.

-But in reality, software is like clay - you can just endlesslyu keep modifying and reforming it to match the changed requirements (if you can code, of course).
+But in reality, software is like clay - you can just endlessly keep modifying and reforming it to match the changed requirements (if you can code, of course).
 There is no need to throw spent millions out of the window and start everything *from scratch*.
 You could - and most often, *should* keep modifying your product - especially if it's already